50 ways food has changed in the last 50 years

 Temptation is everywhere

-By the 1960s, roughly 60% of American households had televisions.
+By the 1960s, nearly 90% of American households had televisions.
 That tipping point signaled the rise of a 50-year onslaught of advertising, often directed at children, courtesy of the food and beverage industry.
-Food has become among the most heavily marketed products on Earth, and ad spending by the grocery store industry alone now tops $190 billion a year.
+Food has become among the most heavily marketed products on Earth, and ad spending by the grocery store industry alone now tops $1.6 billion a year.

 Food takes over Instagram